 - It will be made clear that the return into the program is not automatic, so that if the requirements for re-admission change, they may have to satisfy the new set of conditions.

-- If approved, their request will be forwarded to MCECS (Jodi Stiegemeyer) and the appropriate person who can change the "code 24" (MCECS code).
+- If approved, their request will be forwarded to the Undergraduate Coordinator who will change the "code 24" (MCECS code).

-- A copy of the student's request and action taken will be placed in their folder.
+- A copy of the student's request and action taken will be placed in his/her file.

-I do not have all of the requirements satisfied for admission into EE or CPE program - can I still be admitted?
+I do not have all of the requirements satisfied for admission into the EE or CMPE program - can I still be admitted?

-Students with one or two missing "core" class (sciences and ECE) can be conditionally admitted into program, if, in UG adviser's judgment, they have made good enough progress in other areas.
-For example, if a student takes more Math classes than is required for admission but is missing some other course(s) that could be judged enough to get him admitted.
+Students with one or two missing “core” class (sciences and ECE) can be conditionally admitted to program, if in the UG adviser’s judgment, they have made good enough progress in other areas.
+For example, if a student takes more Math classes than is required for admission but is missing some other course(s) that could be judged enough to get them admitted.
 You should contact the UG adviser for your specific situation.
-Do not wait until you have completed everything to get in touch with him and get some advising.
+Do not wait until you have completed everything to get in touch the UG advisor and get some guidance.

-Letter of admission will state your deficiencies and the deadline to clear them (typically, two quarters).
-You should take those conditions seriously since staying in program depends on satisfying them in a timely fashion.
+Letter of admission will state any deficiencies and the deadline to clear them (typically, two quarters).
+You should take those conditions seriously since staying in the program depends on satisfying them in a timely fashion.

 I have taken some of the Calculus-based Physics courses at PSU and want to finish the sequence at PCC (Portland Community College).
 How do I go about that?